AUSTRALIA VISA GUIDE • 2026

 Verify & Submit with Confidence

 After ordering, you receive a PDF with a unique policy number.
-You can even call the insurer's verification line (details on the certificate) to confirm validity before lodging your ImmiAccount application.
+You can verify validity before lodging your ImmiAccount application.

 Common Mistakes That Lead to Refusal